Stronger U.S.-African private-sector engagement is good for the African people, especially women, and it is good for American builders and producers.

 Enacted in May 2000 and re-authorized by Congress in June 2015, the African Growth and Opportunity Act (AGOA) is the cornerstone of U.S. economic engagement with the countries of sub-Saharan Africa.
-By providing duty-free access to the U.S. market, AGOA helps eligible nations diversify their exports to the United States and ultimately create jobs and inclusive economic growth.
+AGOA helps eligible nations diversify their exports to the United States, creating jobs and inclusive economic growth, by providing duty-free access to the U.S. market.

 Trade and Investment in AGOA Countries

 Trade, infrastructure and development go hand-in-hand in helping to achieve widespread and lasting reductions in poverty.
 But in many countries, transport, power and water infrastructure are not only major constraints to economic growth, but also to regional connectivity and trade.

 Since its founding in 2004, MCC has invested more than $5 billion in trade-related assistance to developing countries.
 Of that, MCC has provided more than $3 billion in trade-related assistance to AGOA countries to support trade-related infrastructure like roads, ports and electricity, and to improve the productivity of export-oriented industries such as agriculture and small- and medium-sized enterprises.

 African countries are the largest recipients of MCC’s development assistance, both in the number of partnership agreements and in the amount of assistance provided.
 Of MCC’s 33 signed compacts, or grant agreements, 18 are or have been with sub-Saharan African countries, totaling about $6.2 billion.
 These partnerships span the continent and have included expansions to critical sea ports in Benin and Cabo Verde and roads used for commerce in Ghana, Senegal, Tanzania, and Mozambique.

 MCC and U.S. global development efforts are committed to an investment-led development model that leverages additional sources of financing, including domestic resources and the private sector.